The scope of the GraFOx Summer School on Oxide Semiconductors for Smart Electronic Devices

 We look forward to meeting you in Menaggio!

-Each participating Ph.D. candidate/student should present at least one poster with her/his scientific results (size A1 portrait).
-In addition, the participants are encouraged to contribute a short talk (15 – 30 min.) on the specific implementation of their experimental and/or theoretical methods.
-These talks will be assigned thematically to the invited tutorial talks and form the 8 thematic lectures.
-The intended program for the entire week looks as follows:
+Each participating Ph.D. candidate/student will present at least one poster with her/his scientific results (size A1 portrait).
+In addition, he/she will give an appetizer talk on his poster as indicated (PXX: 2-3 slides, max.
+5 min.).
+Furthermore, there are methodological talks (TXX: 15 – 30 min. incl. dicussion).
+These talks has been assigned thematically to the invited tutorial talks (LX: 90 min. plus 30 min. dicussion) and form the 8 thematic lectures.
+The program for the entire week looks as follows:

 |Mon.
 Jun.
 3||Tue.
 Jun.
 4||Wed.
 Jun.
 5||Thu.
 Jun.
 6||Fri.
 Jun.
 7||Sat.
 Jun.
 8||Sun.
 Jun.
 9|